 A control person is one who owns, either directly or indirectly, more than 25% of the voting securities of a company or acknowledges the existence of control.
-As of August 19, 2021, there were no persons with beneficial ownership of Fund shares that owned more than 25% of the voting securities of the Fund.
+As of August 17, 2022, as per the Fund's records held at the transfer agent there were no persons with beneficial ownership of Fund shares that owned more than 25% of the voting securities of the Fund.